 Find out about their bank accounts

 Secure details of their bank accounts.
 Find out if their executor (it might be you or anyone else they trust) is listed in their power of attorney or not.
 There are times when your parents make the mistake of naming their spouses in the power of attorney without realizing that the person, thus named, will also age along with him/her.
 As they start becoming older, they need someone younger (but with the prudence of handling finances) to access their accounts at regular intervals.
-You might as well find it a bit awkward to ask your parents to name you in the power of attorney but you should prudently suggest they should, at least, consider a young adult who they trust.
+You might as well find it a bit awkward to ask your parents to name you in the power of attorney but you should prudently suggest they should, at least, consider a young adult who they trust, you can get any more information available at wecu`s website.

 Find out if they have sufficient health insurance cover or not

 As already noted above, healthcare remains one of the major expenses after retirement.
+After this, you can consider long-term care from a senior home care if they have any pre-existing conditions.
 Find out if they have sufficient health insurance cover or not.